Pío Pico: Legacy

 Numerous landmarks, areas, and streets bear Pico's name, especially in Southern California and particularly Los Angeles County.
 Pico Boulevard, a major east–west thoroughfare in Los Angeles, is named for him.
-The L.A. neighborhoods of Pico Union, Pico-Roberston, Pico Park, Pico/Rimpau, and Pico/Aliso Gardens bare his name.
+The L.A. neighborhoods of Pico Union, Pico-Roberston, Pico Park, Pico/Rimpau, and Pico/Aliso Gardens bear his name.
 The city of Pico Rivera is also named after him.
 Pico station and Pico/Aliso station are stops on the Los Angeles Metro Rail.
 The 300-megawatt Pio Pico Energy Center has natural gas-fired combustion turbine generators in Otay Mesa, San Diego, starting in 2016.

 Pío Pico State Historic Park is the historic site of Governor Pico's Rancho Paso de Bartolo, made up of his adobe mansion and ranching estate.
 The site, located in Whittier, California, was opened to the public in 1927 and is operated by California State Parks.

 Pico House, located on the Los Angeles Plaza, is a historic site in Downtown Los Angeles, now part of the El Pueblo de Los Ángeles Historical Monument.